MoeBuTa/ChineseChessTutorial/README.md

 - each quiz are 5 questions randomly picked from database, and can save progress and each selected answer when current user didn't finish it
 - feedbacks are available for users when they finished their quizzes
 - general view can see statistics: current number of user, current number of tutorial sections, current number of questions in database, an area chart for showing average reading time for each tutorial section of all users, a pie chart for showing quiz score proportion distribution for all users
-- user view can see users' personal details, quiz history, and the number of tutorial section last read
+- user view can see the user's tutorial progress and quiz history which shows every quizzes done by the user and can link to the corresponding feedback page.

 ## 2. installing:
 - Install python3.7 sqlite3